Asiana Treks and Tours

 Trek Difficulty:

-The Annapurna Base Camp trek presents a moderate and challenging yet enriching adventure.
+The Annapurna Base Camp trek offers a moderate yet challenging and enriching adventure.
 Your enjoyment of the trip will largely depend on your level of fitness.
 We recommend building stamina at least two weeks before the trek.
 Activities include jogging, running, swimming, or taking long hikes for the journey ahead.

 Suppose trekkers have pre-existing medical conditions, such as lung or heart diseases.
 In that case, they are advised to consult their physician before booking the trek to ensure their safety and well-being throughout the journey.